Simonlee711/Simonlee711.github.io/_pages/fmb.md

 # Physics Engine

-Creating a video game makes you question a lot about what we take for granted.
-In the context of games, that is all of physics from the amount of time we can jump once we hit the floor, to understanding what exactly is a "floor"?
-One of the best aspects of creating this game was being able to customize how high a player could jump or how fast gravity brought them to the floor.
-I will share within the ```Player``` class how movement worked in my game.
-Though I won't explain it to much detail in this article, I have documented the code in a way so that anyone can see what the blocks of code are doing relative to the player action
+Creating a video game makes you question what we take for granted.
+In the context of games, that is all of physics, from the amount of time we can jump once we hit the floor to understand what exactly is a "floor."
+One of the best aspects of creating this game was customizing how high a player could jump or how fast gravity brought them to the floor.
+I will share within the ```Player``` class how movement works in my game.
+Though I will not explain it in much detail in this article, I have documented the code in a way so that anyone can see what the blocks of code are doing relative to the player action

 #### Code